devgony/refactoring/1-refactoring-a-first-example.md

 }
 ```

-- extract all the first-phase code into `createStatementData`
+- `Replace Temp with Query`: extract all the first-phase code into `createStatementData`

 ```js
 // top level…